msrd0/QSL/README.md

 Dump SPIS for an existing database

 Options:
-  -h, --help             Displays this help.
+  -?, --help             Display this help.
   -v, --version          Displays version information.
-  -d, --driver <driver>  The driver used to connect to the database -p, --port <port>      The port of the database server if required -u, --user <username>  The user used to connect to the database if required --password <password>  The password used to connect to the database if
+  -d, --driver <driver>  The driver used to connect to the database -h, --host <host>      The host of the database server if required -p, --port <port>      The port of the database server if required -u, --user <username>  The user used to connect to the database if required --password <password>  The password used to connect to the database if